ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 ## Minor features
-* Maximum intensity for all disasters is set to the minimum (10) at the beginning of the game and gradually increases up to the maximum (100) until the city population reaches 20000.
+* Maximum intensity of all disasters is set to the minimum (10) at the beginning of the game and gradually increases up to the maximum (100) until the city population reaches 20000.
 * Duration of small intensity thunderstorms is decreased.
-* Meteoroid stream period and phase (next approaching time) are randomized at the beginning of the game.
+* Meteoroid streams period and phase (next approaching time) are randomized at the beginning of the game.

+All settings are stored in your game save file, so you can use different settings for each game.